 Snapcast Multi-Room Audio System: 5 Rooms Under $300

 Snapcast uses a simple server-client model.
 One central machine runs the server.
-It captures audio from a music player piping to a FIFO, Spotify Connect via librespot , an AirPlay receiver, or a line-in.
-The server chunks the audio into timestamped packets.
-It then sends them to all clients over TCP.
+It captures audio from a music player, Spotify Connect via librespot , an AirPlay receiver, or a line-in.
+It chunks that audio into timestamped packets.
+Then it sends them to all clients over TCP.

 The sync method is what sets Snapcast apart.
 Each chunk carries a server timestamp.
 Clients use NTP to keep their clocks within 1ms of the server.
-They then work out the exact delay needed to match the server’s playback time.
-The result is the same audio in every room at once.
-You can walk between rooms with no echo or lag.
+From that, they compute the exact delay to match its playback time.
+The same audio plays in every room at once.
+You hear no echo as you walk between rooms.

-Snapcast v0.35 supports many streams at once.
-Each client can be set to a different stream.
-So the kitchen can play Spotify while the office plays a podcast from MPD .
-Source switching is instant through the Snapcast API or Home Assistant.
-The server backs four codecs for streaming:
+Snapcast supports many streams at once.
+Each client can play a different one.
+The kitchen can run Spotify while the office plays a podcast.
+It streams in four codecs:

 | Codec | Type | Latency | Best For |